raspberrypi/documentation/configuration/config-txt.md

 Configures the signal strength of the HDMI interface.
 The default value is `0` and the maximum is `11`.

-The default value for the Pi1 (A and B) is 2.
-The default value for the Pi1 B+ and all later models is 5.
+The default value for the Raspberry Pi 1 (A and B) is `2`.
+The default value for the Raspberry Pi 1 B+ and all later models is `5`.

 If you are seeing HDMI issues (speckling, interference) then try `7`.
 Very long HDMI cables may need up to `11`, but values this high should not be used unless absolutely necessary.